konecnyjakub/cache/README.md

 $cache->set("two", "def", 3); // this item will expire after 3 seconds
 ```

 Be aware that different instances have access to same values.
+While namespaces would mostly work in memcached, it is not possible to reliably clear all items in a namespace (just all items).

 #### Redis